codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 Security scans
 Code quality  -->

 Codefresh is a Continuous Integration/Delivery solution.
-This article reviews main CI concepts and how Codefresh supports and implements them.
+This article reviews main concepts around CI, and how Codefresh supports and implements them.
+For a review of CD concepts, see [Codefresh for CD]({{site.baseurl}}docs/getting-started/cd-codefresh/).

 ## Code compilation

 The basic function of a CI system is to compile/package source code.
-As far as programming languages are concerned, Codefresh is language-agnostic.
+Codefresh is language-agnostic as far as programming languages are concerned.
 Codefresh works equally well with compiled languages (Java, Go, C/C++), as well as interpreted languages (Python, PHP, Ruby).

 The only requirement is that you either use an existing Docker image as a step in your pipeline or create your own with the exact versions of tools that you need.

 ## Docker images
 Building a Docker image from the source code is probably the most common and basic requirement for a CI pipeline.
-In Codefresh you can build, push, and promote Docker images, using declarative YAML and credentials that are defined once stored centrally.
+In Codefresh, you can build, push, and promote Docker images, using declarative YAML and credentials that are defined once and stored centrally for reuse.

 **Build and push image**
 Building a Dockerfile in a pipeline works in the same way as building the Dockerfile locally on your workstation.
-The `build` step in Codefresh enables you to build a Docker image in a completely declarative manner, and to automatically push it to your default Docker registry without any configuration.
+The `build` step in Codefresh enables you to build a Docker image in a completely declarative manner, and to automatically push it to your default Docker registry without any additional configuration.

 See:
 [Build and push Docker images]({{site.baseurl}}/docs/example-catalog/ci-examples/build-and-push-an-image/)

 **View image**
 The Images dashboard displays images from all registries connected to Codefresh.
-Every image is enriched with Git branch, Git hash and commit message, and any tags defined for the image.
+Every image is enriched with Git branch, Git hash and commit message, and other tags defined for the image.

 See:
 [Viewing Docker images]({{site.baseurl}}/docs/ci-cd-guides/working-with-docker-registries/#viewing-docker-images)